museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 ----------------

-## Why are they even in that order in the fist place?
+## Why are they even in that order in the fist place? {#why-are-they-even-in-that-order-in-the-fist-place}

 #### Category: Crypto, Ciphers, and Encodings | Solves: 222 | Points: 10